-With each passing quarter, selling on Facebook and Instagram gets more effective and more popular.
+With each passing year, selling on Facebook and Instagram gets more effective and more popular.
 Ecwid

-That’s why, starting today, we’ve made it easy for all merchants, including free Ecwid users, to get started with the Facebook pixel absolutely free.
+That’s why we’ve made it easy for all merchants, including free Ecwid users, to get started with the Facebook pixel absolutely free.
 Ecwid powers 50,000 Facebook stores.
 Our merchants report additional revenues of 15% after selling their products on Facebook.

 Implementing the Facebook pixel in your marketing today lays a solid foundation for social marketing and advertising success in the future.
 Understand that, among the many advantages it delivers (discussed below), the Facebook pixel can prevent you from spending more money on ads than you earn from them.